Mineral del Monte: History

-The Mine District of Pachuca—Real del Monte has a long and rich heritage.
+The Pachuca—Real del Monte Mining District has a long and rich heritage.
 The mines in the district are conservatively estimated to have produced 1.2 billion Troy ounces of silver and 6.2 million ounces of gold.
 That is 6% of the silver mined throughout the world during the last five centuries.
 Some of the mines have continued limited production until the present day.

 Gold and silver were discovered after the Spanish conquest of Mexico in the 1520s.
 The Colonial Spanish began mining in the 16th century in the Pachuca area, but the mines were suffering from flooding by 1725.
 In 1741, Pedro Romero de Terreros and Jose Alejandro Bustamante started a drainage program using an adit.

 The native Mexican Amerindians were often enslaved to work the mines, despite the Royal mandate for Colonial Jesuit Reductions and later Franciscan Indian Reductions.
 In addition, Africans were imported to replace Indian slaves.
 The Real del Monte 1766 Strike is considered by many to be the first real labor strike in North American history.

 The town's steep streets, stairways and small squares are lined with low buildings, some dating back to the Spanish colonial Viceroyalty of New Spain period (1500s - 1810).
 The older houses with high sloping roofs and chimneys in town show the 19th century Cornish and English influence.